JoaquimXG/Personal-Site/README.md

 ### Deployment

-1. Deploy to live
-   1. Auto deploy on main branch `Needs testing`
+1. Build workflow is duplicating when a pull request is opened on main when the source branch is dev
 3. Check redirect from www in cloudfront
 4. Upload pre-zipped to s3?